johnmichaelkuczynski/CognitiveEnhancer/replit.md

 TEXT EVALUATOR is a psychological and cognitive analysis application that evaluates written text to determine cognitive capabilities, psychological characteristics, and psychopathological traits.
 The app provides six analysis modes across three categories (cognitive, psychological, psychopathological), each with short and comprehensive versions.
 Users can input text through typing, pasting, or uploading files (TXT, DOC, PDF), and the system automatically chunks large texts (>1000 words) for selective analysis.
 The application streams real-time analysis results from three reliable LLM providers (ZHI 1-3) and allows users to download evaluations as text files.

 ## Recent Changes (October 2025)
-- **SECURITY FIX**: Fixed API key exposure in chat error messages - all errors now sanitized with user-friendly messages
+- **CRITICAL SECURITY FIX**: Fixed API key exposure in ALL error messages (analysis + chat) - all errors now sanitized with user-friendly messages.
+NO API keys or sensitive data ever shown to users.
 - **AI Chat Feature**: Added comprehensive AI chat interface below the main analysis section with:
   - Large chat area with message history and real-time streaming responses
   - File upload support (Word/PDF) directly into chat